mAbduqayum/python-workbook/100_conditionals/107_month_days/month_days.md

 # Exercise: Month Name to Number of Days

-The length of a month varies from 28 to 31 days.
+The length of a month varies from `28` to `31` days.
 Create a program that reads the name of a month from the user as a string and displays the number of days in that month.

 ## Task
 - Read the name of a month from the user as a string
 - Display the number of days in that month
-- Handle February by displaying "28 or 29 days" to account for leap years
+- Handle February by displaying `28 or 29 days` to account for leap years

 ## Month Days
 | Month     | Days     |